aspose-barcode/Aspose.BarCode-API-References/english/java/com.aspose.barcode.barcodecontrol/captionui/_index.md

 ```

-Gets the font of the caption.
+Gets the System.Drawing.Font font of the Caption caption.

 **Returns:**
 java.awt.Font